Jennifer Jones beats Denmark for fifth straight win at women’s world curling championship

 "We were making our shots and we had good draw weight," said Denmark lead Lina Knudsen.
 "We were also able to get a few misses out of them by placing rocks really well."

-Jones, from Winnipeg, rebounded with a pair in the sixth end and forced Jensen to a single in the seventh.
+Jones rebounded with a pair in the sixth end and forced Jensen to a single in the seventh.

 Denmark struggled in the eighth end and Canada pounced.
 Lawes used a nice hit and roll to leave Canada sitting two under cover and Jones closed it out with a draw to score four.